 - To mark the 2006 & 2010 World Cup, Burton teamed up with the Bobby Moore Foundation to sell T-shirts and wristbands dedicated to raising awareness and funds for research into bowel cancer, a disease which sadly claimed the life of the 1966 English team captain.

-- Burton has supported many charities over the years, and is currently supporting Trekstock - a charity that supports young people with cancer by raising funds & awareness through music, fashion, art and overseas treks with a difference.
-Burton has linked up with Trekstock to raise money through a variety of initiatives, including selling exclusively designed celebrity tee’s both in store and online.
-Burton are supporting the Trekstock annual Trek once again this year, by sending 2 brand representatives to Mont Blanc whilst the rest of the brand gets behind them and supports them in raising lots of money.
-The fundraising kicked off in 2013 with the launch of an exclusive Burton X Trekstock branded badge available in stores.
-For further information about our charity link to Trekstock and news on fund-raising activities, please visit www.Burton.co.uk and follow the Trekstock link.
+- Burton has supported many charities over the years, most recently supporting Trekstock - a charity that supports young people with cancer by raising funds & awareness through music, fashion, art and overseas treks with a difference.
+Burton linked up with Trekstock to raise money through a variety of initiatives, including selling exclusively designed celebrity tee’s both in store and online and supporting the Trekstock annual Trek.